-There comes a time in every one’s life, when we reflect on our relationships and it usually happens around the time we know someone we love dearly is terminally ill.
+I have so many thoughts, which seem to be jumbled tonight.
+I feel indifferent, calm and very tired.
+We usually come to reflect on our relationships around the time we know someone we love is terminally ill.
 Relationships are about expression, we have to be able to express ourselves.

 It would be easy for us to look back and pick fault, or feel guilty about something we’ve said, but it’s unhelpful and counterproductive.
 It’s perfectly acceptable to react to something that’s said that we’re not happy with.
 That doesn’t change just because someone is terminally ill.